-All students in grades K-12 shall be provided opportunities to be physically active on a regular basis.
-Opportunities for moderate to vigorous physical activity shall be provided through physical education and recess and may also be provided through school athletic programs, extracurricular programs, before- and after-school programs, summer learning programs, programs encouraging students to walk or bicycle to and from school, in-class physical activity breaks, and other structured and unstructured activities.
+All students shall be provided opportunities to be physically active on a regular basis at a rate that meets or exceeds the standards set in California Education Code.
+Opportunities for moderate to vigorous physical activity shall be provided through physical education and recess and may also be provided through school athletic programs, extracurricular programs, before- and after-school programs, summer learning programs, programs encouraging students to safely walk or bicycle to and from school, in-class physical activity breaks, and other structured and unstructured activities.

 '''

-(cf. 5142.2 - Safe Routes to School Program)(cf. 6145 - Extracurricular and Cocurricular Activities)(cf. 6145.2 - Athletic Competition)
+(cf. 5142.2 - Safe Routes to School Program)

+(cf. 6145 - Extracurricular and Cocurricular Activities)

+(cf. 6145.2 - Athletic Competition)

 '''